Genomics-HSE/ancestry-inference/README.md

 After stage 3 the best weights for selected neural networks are kept, so they can later be used for inference.

+4. Training dataset + trained model weights + dataset with edges from nodes with unknown label to training dataset ---(stage4)---> .inferred file

 # I. Preprocessing and simulation

 ## Stage 1.
 Collect dataset parameters (requires original datasets)